maldoinc/wireup/docs/pages/integrations/aiohttp/index.md

 ### Inject AIOHTTP request

-To inject `web.Request` in services, include `wireup.integration.aiohttp` module in the injectables when creating the container.
+To be able to inject `web.Request`, include the `wireup.integration.aiohttp` module in the `injectables` parameter when creating the container.

 ```python hl_lines="2"
 container = wireup.create_async_container(